paraskevasleivadaros/paraskevasleivadaros.github.io/_posts/2024-01-01-what-are-the-best-platforms-for-learning-cloud-skills.md

 The cloud computing industry has seen remarkable growth over the past few years.
 With businesses increasingly migrating to cloud platforms, the demand for cloud skills is at an all-time high.
 Whether you're starting from scratch or looking to enhance your cloud expertise, numerous platforms can help you achieve your goals.
 Here's a comprehensive guide to the best platforms for learning cloud skills.

 ## Online Courses
-Platforms like A Cloud Guru, which I have used extensively, offer a range of courses tailored to different cloud platforms and skill levels.
+Platforms like **A Cloud Guru**, which I have used extensively, offer a range of courses tailored to different cloud platforms and skill levels.
 Other notable learning platforms include:
-- Udemy: Offers a wide variety of courses across multiple cloud service providers
+- **Udemy**: Offers a wide variety of courses across multiple cloud service providers
-- DataCamp: Ideal for those interested in data science and analytics within the cloud
+- **DataCamp**: Ideal for those interested in data science and analytics within the cloud
-- LinkedIn Learning: Great for professionals seeking to integrate cloud skills with their business and career objectives
+- **LinkedIn Learning**: Great for professionals seeking to integrate cloud skills with their business and career objectives

 ## Interactive Labs
 Hands-on experience is crucial for mastering cloud technologies.
-Interactive labs provide a simulated environment where you can practice real-world scenarios.
-Google Cloud Skills Boost, for instance, offers Qwiklabs and hands-on labs that let you use actual Google Cloud resources.
+Interactive labs provide a simulated environment where you can practice real-world scenarios. **Google Cloud Skills Boost**, for instance, offers Qwiklabs and hands-on labs that let you use actual Google Cloud resources.
 A Cloud Guru offers Hands-on Labs to supplements its courses.

 ## Video Tutorials
 Video tutorials are perfect for visual learners.
 They offer step-by-step instructions and demonstrations.
 YouTube channels dedicated to cloud computing can be a valuable resource.
 I personally prefer A Cloud Guru since it has well structured learning paths for all levels of learners.